onzfonz/comp227/src/content/2/en/part2a.md

 console.log(result)
 ```

-`[1, 2, 3]`  will be printed to the console.
+An array `[1, 2, 3]`  will be viewable in the console.
 `map` always creates a new array, the elements of which have been created from the elements of the original array by ***mapping***:
 using the function given as a parameter to the `map` method.

 The function in our example is: